Mary Poppins (soundtrack): Composition and style

-The score's thematic construction is particularly noteworthy.
-Ruhlmann points out how the Shermans musically contrast the "self-satisfied British male" pomposity of Mr. Banks' "The Life I Lead" with Mary Poppins' magical world.
-This dichotomy extends to the vocal performances - Julie Andrews' "simultaneously warm and proper"delivery versus Dick Van Dyke's "awful, but nevertheless entertaining Cockney accent" as Bert.
-The composers even drew from their Broadway influences, with Duquette noting how they essentially wrote "what might have been a new song for [My Fair Lady's] Henry Higgins character" in Banks' signature number.
-The uncovered song "Lost Chords", as discussed by Duquette, reveal the Shermans' prolific creative process.
-Songs like "The Eyes of Love" and "The Land of Sand" (later reworked into The Jungle Books "Trust in Me") demonstrate their melodic craftsmanship and ability to tailor material to specific narrative needs.
-The discovery of these demos, along with archival recordings of the Sherman Brothers playing early versions for P. L. Travers (including the moment when Travers unexpectedly sings along to "Feed the Birds" despite her noted resistance), provides insight into their compositional approach.
-The music's versatility is further proven by its adaptation across genres - from Louis Prima's "wig-flipping jazz" interpretations to the UCLA Marching Band's brass arrangements - while maintaining its essential character.
+William Ruhlmann draws attention to the score's thematic construction, particularly the musical contrast between what he describes as the "self-satisfied British male" pomposity of Mr. Banks' "The Life I Lead" and the more fantastical world associated with Mary Poppins.
+Ruhlmann extends this observation to the vocal performances, contrasting Julie Andrews' "simultaneously warm and proper" delivery with Dick Van Dyke's "awful, but nevertheless entertaining Cockney accent" in the role of Bert.
+Duquette also identifies Broadway influences in the score, suggesting that the Shermans effectively composed "what might have been a new song for [My Fair Lady’s] Henry Higgins character" in Mr. Banks' signature number.

+Discussing archival material, Duquette notes that the uncovered song "Lost Chords" and other demos reveal the Sherman Brothers' prolific creative process.
+He cites pieces such as "The Eyes of Love" and "The Land of Sand"—later reworked into The Jungle Books "Trust in Me"—as evidence of their melodic craftsmanship and adaptability to narrative demands.
+Duquette further observes that the discovery of these demos, along with archival recordings of the Shermans performing early versions for P. L. Travers (including a moment in which Travers unexpectedly joins in on "Feed the Birds"), offers valuable insight into their compositional approach.
+He concludes that the score's durability is demonstrated by its successful reinterpretation across genres, ranging from Louis Prima's "wig-flipping jazz" renditions to brass arrangements by the UCLA Marching Band, all while preserving its essential musical identity.